 Never Say Never Again

 Aside from the grenade thing, the main aspect of Goldeneye that sets it apart from Modern Warfare is its use of stealth.
 I know that Call of Duty has pretended to have stealth in the past, but here it's a more or less complete feature.
 Unfortunately, it's also an extremely underwhelming one.
 It's the kind of stealth that keeps its player on a tight leash.
 Your only tools for stealthy interaction are a silenced but unreliable pistol and your typical behind-the-back cinematic takedown.
 About half of the cinematic takedown animations will end with Bond standing up instead of returning to his stealthy crouchwalk stance, which is irritating.
 Some stealth setpieces are mindlessly simple, having you crouch-walk down a hallway in which every man you come across is very intensely looking at a wall.
 Others attempt to put you in an open room with lots of patrolling guards that, in a better stealth game, would make a fun puzzle-like sandbox.
 In Goldeneye, however, the invisible rails are so thin that it plays more like you're trying to guess what the designer intended for you to do rather than carving your own path using ingenuity or wit.
 The enemy detection mechanics are simplistic to the point of being binary.
-The second a guard suspects something you have a brief grace period to kill him, otherwise an alarm will sound.
-Once this occurs, reinforcements will arrive and combat will begin.
-There is no filling meter or sound cue that hints to the player that they are being spotted, there are no investigative states in guard behavior, and once stealth is broken it is irreparable.
-Staying hidden is not made to be very rewarding in and of itself.
+The instant a guard notices your presence, you have a brief grace period to kill him otherwise an alarm will sound.
+Once this occurs reinforcements will arrive and combat will begin.
+There is no filling meter or sound cue that hints to the player that they are being spotted.
+There are no investigative states in guard behavior, and once stealth is broken it is irreparable.
+There's no thrill in staying hidden by its own merits.
+Stalking around and knocking guards out from behind is a minor and temporary convenience at best.

 I have to admit the game looks good, although I have to add "for a Wii game."
 Play on an emulator with a beefed up internal resolution and you could confuse this for an Xbox 360 game.
 Aside from bodies vanishing after death, nothing I encountered indicated any obvious compromises made to fit the experience onto relatively weak hardware.
 One strange quirk in the graphics is that dark areas somehow have digital artifacting, like a low bitrate YouTube video or something.
 It's bizarre but ultimately tolerable.